gotify/android/README.md

 Google Play and the Google Play logo are trademarks of Google LLC.

+### Disable battery optimiation

+By default Android kills long running apps as they drain the battery.
+With enabled battery optimization, Gotify will be killed and you wont receive any notifications.

+Here is one way to disable battery optimization for Gotify.

+* Open "Settings"
+* Search for "Battery Optimization"
+* Find "Gotify" and disable battery optimization

+### Minimize the Gotify foreground notification

+*Only possible for Android version >= 8*

+The foreground notification with content like `Listening to https://push.yourdomain.eu` can be manually minimized to be less intrusive:

+* Open Settings -> Apps -> Gotify
+* Click Notifications
+* Click on `Gotify foreground notification`
+* Select a different "Behavior" or "Importance" (depends on your android version)
+* Restart Gotify

 ## Building

 Execute the following command to build the apk.